KosKyr/Project-Piano-ECE-2022-23/README.md

 4)Bougas Antonis : bougasantonisath@gmail.com

 Installment:
-Download the file named  ” Project Piano ECE 2022-2023” Unzip the file mentioned above in a single folder
+Download main.py, project.py and the images folder.
+Then execute the main.py.
+The images folder must be in the same directory as the other two .py files
 Use:
 Open the app by double right clicking the file named  “Project ECE” To gain access to the ‘piano’ type GUI by right clicking the word ‘play’ in the app’s main menu